Itai-Nelken/itai-lang/SPEC.md

 add(21.5, 20.5) // f32 inferred
 ```

-A generic type can be limited to be only a few types. this is useful for allowing only types that implement 1 or more specific traits (more about traits later):
+A generic parameter can be limited to be only a few types. this is useful for allowing only types that implement 1 or more specific traits (more about traits later):

 ```rust
 fn add_num<T(i32, f32)>(T a, T b) -> T {